The deadline is April 30th: here are some tax time tips to maximize your return

 Bonus tax tips:

-- If you have a balance due on your 2019 tax return: the deadline for payment has been extended to September 1st (which is 4 months later than usual)—penalties on any amount owing past the extended deadline will be calculated as 5% of your balance due, plus 1% per month for a maximum of 12 months
+- If you have a balance due on your 2022 tax return: make sure you file by the deadline, April 30, 2023, even if you don’t have the cash to pay.
+Interest on any unpaid amounts owing for 2022 will be compounded daily starting May 1, 2023, however, there is also a late-filing penalty on any amount owing past the deadline which is calculated as 5% of your balance due, plus 1% per month for a maximum of 12 months.

 Finally, when it comes to filing your returns this year, the CRA recommends doing so electronically.